HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Using a custom TinyMCE editor toolbar with in-place editing

-These customization steps only apply for Web content in-place editing with the TinyMCE editor.
+These customization steps only apply to Web content in-place editing with the TinyMCE editor.

 1. Log in to the WebSphere® Integrated Solutions Console as an administrator.